nicolacimmino/PLC-14500/README.md

 profile ones, to finish with large caps and the trimmer.

 **NOTE** The Arduino Nano is to be assembled on the bottom side of the board, opposite the components, as indicated in the silk screen.

-For a pure retro vibe, or if you decide to use the board as a display item, you could assemble the Arduino on a row of female pin-headers and plug it only to program the board.
-In this case you will need to replace the RAM with an EEPROM (the bootloader is already capable of driving it), so the program will be persisted and the Arduino board won't need to be permanently installed.
+Also, make sure D40, D51, R54, C7 are soldered BEFORE you solder the Arduino as their PINs are under the Arduino board.

 # Getting started